jqwik-team/jqwik/documentation/src/docs/include/time-module.md

 ##### Default Generation of DateTimes

-Default generation currently is supported for `LocalDateTime`.
+Default generation currently is supported for `LocalDateTime` and `Instant`.
 Here's a small example:

 ```java